IBM/ibmdotcom-tutorials/crew-ai-projects/crewAI-multiagent-retail-example.md

 ```bash
 crewai run
 ```
 This command initializes the my-retail-advisor Crew, assembling the agents and assigning them tasks as defined in your configuration.
-This example, unmodified, will run the create a `report.md` file with the output. crewAI can return JSON, Pydantic models and raw strings as output.
+This example, unmodified, will run Granite on watsonx.ai to create a `report.md` file with the output. crewAI can return JSON, Pydantic models and raw strings as output.
 Here is an example of the output produced by the crew.

 ### **Example output**: